Joel-James/disqus-conditional-load/readme.txt

 = What are the main differences between DCL Pro and Free? = Please have a look at the [DCL Pro vs Free comparision](https://dclwp.com/features) page on official website.

+= I don't want Disqus scripts on custom posts.
+Can I remove that? = Yes.
+GO to DCL settings and enter custom post type name from which you want to remove dsiqus scripts.

 = More documentation =
 More detailed documentation can be found on the [DCL documentation](https://dclwp.com/docs/) section.